3 ways freelancers can build trust with clients

 But what if your gut is trying to tell you something?
 I recommend taking a few minutes to figure it out.
 Weigh the pros and cons and ask yourself what is holding you back from being enthusiastic.
 Is it fixable?
 Great!
 Then negotiate for that and commit to the project with gusto.
 But if it’s not, perhaps consider giving it a pass.

-Just last week I had this experience.
+Here’s an example from my life to drive this advice home.
 I was considering working with a new client and on paper it seemed like a great match.
 But I was hesitant.
 I didn’t know why, so I kept the process moving forward.
 Midway through the discovery call I realized my heart wasn’t in it and we decided to end things there.

 Later that same day, I had a meeting with a client who I had worked with a few times before.
 As she explained her project and how she hoped I could help, tears of joy sprung into my eyes.
 This was it!
 This was my dream project!